Krestovsky Island: Duel on Krestovsky Island

-There was a duel between Prince Nikolai Yusupov, Count Sumarakoff-Elston, and Count Arvid Manteuffel, over Marina von Hayden, the latter's wife.
+There was a duel between Prince Nicholas Yusupov, Count Sumarakoff-Elston, and Count Arvid Manteuffel, over Marina von Hayden, the latter's wife.
 Yusupov had caused a great open scandal by having an affair with the wife of the Imperial Horse Guards' officer.
 It seems Felix Yusupov, his younger brother, had organized their first meeting.

 The deadly encounter took place at dawn on July 5, 1908, when Count Manteuffel and Prince Yusupov met in a duel on the Krestovsky park land grounds of the estate owned by Belosselsky-Belozersky family, at the time Constantin Esperovich.

 The parties and their seconds met as agreed at dawn on the 5th of July 1908.
 Nikolai Yusupov was mortally wounded by the second round of shots and died.